 With the recent advances of DTI, the ability to evaluate the white matter fibre tracts within the brain and help determine what areas of the brain are affected in trauma cases and also in cases with mass lesions.
 Post-processing of the tensor imaging provides a color map of the fibre tracts.
 The images can be viewed in Stentor along with the standard images.
 Also, DTI is useful in the planning of select epilepsy surgical cases, such as in tuberous sclerosis patients.

-The Department of Pediatric Radiology at Children’s Hospital of Pittsburgh of UPMC, through the use of tractography, finds itself at the forefront of radiologic advances.
+The Department of Pediatric Radiology at Children’s Hospital of Pittsburgh of UPMCUPMC Children's Hospital of Pittsburgh, through the use of tractography, finds itself at the forefront of radiologic advances.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 In addition to the main hospital, Children's has many convenient locations in other neighborhoods throughout the greater Pittsburgh region.